Moto42/etgra-website-acorn/src/index.md

 Please pardon our dust.
 ETGRA.org is being rebuilt from the ground up.

-Last updated: Tuesday October 27, 2022
+Last updated: {% lastRevisionTime %}